Toolkit on the Right to Health

 High Level Working Group was established by joint initiative of the WHO Director General and the High Commissioner for Human Rights.
 Its objectives include

-World Health Assembly in May 2017 and to the
+World Health Assembly on 22 May 2017 and will be presented to the

 Human Rights Council at its 35th session.